GitTools/GitVersion/docs/usage/msbuild-task.md

 </PropertyGroup>
 ```

 ## My Git repository requires authentication.
-What do I do?
+What should I do?

-Set the environmental variables `GITVERSION_REMOTE_USERNAME` and
+Set the environment variables `GITVERSION_REMOTE_USERNAME` and
 `GITVERSION_REMOTE_PASSWORD` before the build is initiated.